com-480-data-visualization/com-480-project-analaktycs/README.md

 ### Figure 3:

 The purpose of this part is to be able to investigate the feature relationship among pokemons.
 Initially only a bipartite graph showing the how a specific value for a feature would impact the other was intended.
+However, other vizualisations were considered inteeresting as well.
+Hence the following figures were realised and will all be eventually displayed in a slide show manner (possibility).

+#### Figure 3.1 :

-For that matter, the __Figure 3.1__ depicts the following feature relationships :
+The __Figure 3.1__ depicts the following feature relationships :
 * Ability vs Types
 * Types vs Body shape
 * Body shape vs Color